destrys/destrys/cover_letter.md

 >  But the best thing about them is that they can tell you in ten minutes
 >  if a project isn't possible.

-This quote sums up what I bring to table: no problem is too complex, no data are too dirty, but if there is something fundamentally wrong with a project, I will spot it.
+This quote sums up what I bring to the table: no problem is too complex, no data are too dirty, but if there is something fundamentally wrong with a project, I will spot it.
 I love working on projects that haven't been done before and where Googling won't find you an answer.